Look forward to bonus points, 0% interest rates or reduced annual fees when you get a credit card with an introductory

-Purchase rate offers help you save on your spending by giving you a low or 0% interest rate for new purchases made during the honeymoon period, allowing new customers to save money on interest charges.
+Purchase rate offers help you save on your spending by giving you a low or 0% introductory interest rate during the honeymoon period.
 At the end of the introductory period, the promotional rate reverts to a standard interest rate that applies to any balance carried from these purchases.

 Purchase rate offers can be useful if you have a lot of planned expenses coming up and want a flexible and affordable way to pay them off over time.
 To get the most out of low or 0% purchase rate deals, you should aim to pay off the new charges before the end of the introductory period.

 No annual fee offers

-After the introductory period, the standard annual fee will be applied to the account and could cost you anywhere from $30 to $500 or more every year.
-If you plan to use your credit card beyond the promotional period, you should pay attention to the standard annual fee when comparing credit cards.
+After the introductory period, the standard annual fee will be applied to the account.
+So, if you plan to use your credit card beyond the promotional period, you should pay attention to the standard annual fee when comparing credit cards.

 Reduced annual fee promotions